-Award winning author, art historian and former International Coordinator of the Patrons of the Arts in the Vatican Museum will be our Preacher in Residence for three upcoming events.
+Fr.
+Mark Haydu, LC, award winning author, art historian and former International Coordinator of the Patrons of the Arts in the Vatican Museum was Preacher in Residence for three special events February 2019.

 Beauty surrounds us in nature, in the people we serve, in the smallest details shared by someone who loves us.
 If we learn to look with the eye of an artist, we can learn to see the love of our Creator in every face.

 As Director of the International Patrons of the Arts of the Vatican Museums, Fr.
 Mark Haydu had the rare opportunity to spend countless hours absorbing the rich spirituality of masters such as Michelangelo, Raphael, Ghirlandaio, and more.
 This experience inspired him to write Meditations on Vatican Art.
-Whether or not you are one of the millions who visit the Vatican Museums every year, an evening with Fr.
-Mark Haydu will give you a new understanding of the grace and inspirations that can be found in sacred art and how it can bring you a deeper experience of God.
+The evening gave us all a new understanding of the grace and inspirations that can be found in sacred art and how it can bring one to a deeper experience of God.

 Fr Mark Haydu, LC started his journey in Akron, OH being born the sixth child and fourth boy on July 15, 1972.
 As an active member of the charismatic renewal Fr Mark went to the Franciscan University of Steubenville followed by a year of missionary work in Antigua, Guatemala and Reynosa, Mexico.
 He entered the novitiate in Cheshire, CT in 1993, and finished his Humanities degree there in 1996 where he first began to fall in love with Art and History.
 After two years of Philosophical studies in Rome, he did four years of apostolic internship in Salamanca, Spain, Dublin, Ireland, and Cheshire, CT.
 Fr Mark returned to Rome to get a master’s degree in Philosophy with a thesis on moral legislation, and then began his Theology studies in 2004, until he was ordained a priest on December 22, 2007.
 That same year in October, Fr Mark became the Director of the Patrons of the Arts of the Vatican Museums, a position he held until June 15, 2015.
 During that time, he finished a License in Moral Theology focused on the effects of cohabitation on marital happiness and perseverance.
 He also published two award winning art books in a series Meditations on Vatican Art.
 Fr Mark enjoyed being a spiritual director for the legionary seminarians and consecrated women of Regnum Christi while in Rome.
 He is currently assigned to the NY Tri-State area working as National Chaplain of Lumen Institute.
 He enjoys sports, playing guitar, reading and writing.

 Fr.
 Mark Haydu is the author of the series Meditations on Vatican Art!
-Both books are currently available for purchase in our bookstore and will be available during all of the above events.
+Both books are currently available for purchase in our bookstore.

 Meditations on Vatican Art